ericearl/githubPagesTutorial/rtd/workshop/first-steps.md

 ## Look at your new website

-Check out your initialized website at https://USERNAME.github.io (where USERNAME is your GitHub username).
+Check out your new GitHub Page at https://USERNAME.github.io (where USERNAME is your GitHub username).
 Next we will [add a full bio](../your-bio)!